A personal invitation from the ‘Godfather of Paso Robles’

+— Gary Eberle just might be ready to take the term “The Godfather of Paso Robles” to heart.
 “It’s certainly not a title I came up with,” he said.
-“I’d tell people not to call me that but it didn’t work and, now, I’ve been referred to this for so long that maybe I shouldn’t fight it.
-Hey, maybe after 50 years I have earned this special position in Paso!
-But, I am not really that special – it’s the people that work for me that are truly special.”
+“Telling people not to call me that didn’t work.
+I am not really that special – it’s the people that work for me that are truly special.”

 Winemaker Chris Eberle

-Winemaker Chris Eberle – no relation to Gary – garnered degrees in agricultural business and viticulture from Cal Poly San Luis Obispo, and an enology degree from Washington State University.
+Winemaker Chris Eberle – no relation – garnered degrees in agricultural business and viticulture from Cal Poly San Luis Obispo, and an enology degree from Washington State University.

-After time as a “cellar rat” at Eberle, he became the assistant winemaker before spending fifteen vintages honing his winemaking skills in South Africa, Germany, New Zealand, Australia and France.
-In 2015, Eberle Winery was suddenly in need of a head winemaker and reached out to Chris.
+Chris may not be related to Gary, but definitely has roots at Eberle Winery.
+Starting as a “cellar rat,” Chris became the assistant winemaker before spending fifteen vintages honing his winemaking skills in South Africa, Germany, New Zealand, Australia and France.
+In 2015, Gary needing a head winemaker brought Chris back home.

-“Chris is here as long as he wants to be,” Gary says.
-“He is a spectacular young winemaker and has an excellent palate.
-I have never met a winemaker, including myself, who is quite so meticulous; he’s really sharp.
-I don’t care which of our wines you try, you will never be disappointed with the wine Chris Eberle makes.”
+“Chris is a spectacular winemaker with an excellent palate.”
+Gary says. ”I’ve never met a winemaker, including myself, so meticulous.
+You will never be disappointed with wine Chris makes.”